On This Page

 Kinda Serafi

-Additionally, Kinda has deep knowledge of how to design and implement innovative service delivery models for special populations including children and youth with special health care needs, pregnant and postpartum individuals, justice-involved populations who are or were recently incarcerated, and families impacted by the child welfare system.
+Kinda Serafi is recognized as a subject matter authority on Medicaid and CHIP eligibility and enrollment.
+Her deep knowledge extends to designing and implementing innovative Medicaid service delivery models for special populations, including justice-involved populations, children and youth with special health care needs, pregnant and postpartum individuals, and families impacted by the child welfare system.

 Related Practices